-This may seem obvious: If you are about to measure the noise riding on your DC supply, you want the noise of your oscilloscope measurement system to be as small as possible.
-Unfortunately, many users stumble here, not knowing they may have better options.
-The oscilloscope measurement path consists of the oscilloscope and the scope input termination - $50 \Omega$ or $1 M\Omega$ .
+This may seem obvious: If you are about to measure the noise riding on your DC supply, you want the noise of your oscilloscope measurement system to be as small as possible so as to not overshadow your results.
+Unfortunately, many users stumble here, not knowing they may have even better options available to them.
+The oscilloscope measurement path consists of the oscilloscope being used and the scope input termination- $50~\Omega$ or $1~M\Omega$ .

 For many oscilloscopes, the 50 $\Omega$ input is a lower-noise path than the 1 M $\Omega$ path.
-Figure 1 shows the baseline noise of the 50 $\Omega$ input and 1 M $\Omega$ input of a Keysight DSOS054A high-definition oscilloscope (500 MHz, four channels).
+Figure 1 below shows the baseline noise of the 50 $\Omega$ input and 1 M $\Omega$ input of a Keysight DSOS054A high-definition oscilloscope (500 MHz, 4 channels).

 Figure 1.
-Baseline noise comparison of 50 Ω and 1 MΩ scope input of a Keysight Infiniium MXR104A
+Baseline noise comparison of 50 $\Omega$ and 1 M $\Omega$ scope input of a Keysight Infiniium MXR104A.

-This type of measurement, commonly called a null measurement, tracks the baseline noise of your oscilloscope measurement system.
-It is a sanity check similar to shorting the leads together on a digital multimeter (DMM) before making a continuity or resistance measurement.
-It is a good practice to perform a null measurement on your complete oscilloscope measurement system - including probe - to be confident that your scope and probe are appropriate for the power supply noise measurements you are about to make.

-To make a null measurement, configure your oscilloscope and probes as you intend to use them when making your supply noise measurement.
-Then short the input to ground (or short the inputs together on a differential probe) and measure the noise.
+This type of measurement is commonly called a null measurement and is a measure of the baseline noise of your oscilloscope measurement system.
+It is a sanity check similar to shorting the leads together on a DMM before making a continuity or resistance measurement.
+It is a good practice to perform a null measurement on your complete oscilloscope measurement system-including probe-so as to be confident that your scope and probe are appropriate for the power supply noise measurements you are about to make.
+To make a null measurement, simply configure your oscilloscope and probes as you intend to use them when making your supply noise measurement, then short the input to ground (or short the inputs together on a differential probe) and measure the noise.

 Tip 2.
-Limit Bandwidth to Reduce Measurement System Noise
+Bandwidth Limit to Reduce Measurement System Noise

 More bandwidth is better, right?
 Not always.
 The noise voltage of an oscilloscope and probe is a function of frequency.
-Limiting the bandwidth to just the amount necessary for the given measurement reduces the amount of oscilloscope and probe noise in the measurement.
+By limiting the bandwidth used to only the amount necessary for the given measurement, we can reduce the amount of oscilloscope and probe noise that shows up in the measurement.
 Consider the measurements shown in Figure 2.
-For these measurements, we performed the null measurement described above using a Keysight MXR-Series oscilloscope (6 GHz, 10-bit ADC, 16 GSa/s) with an N7020A power rail probe (2 GHz, 1:1 attenuation).
-Table 1 summarizes the results.
+For these measurements, we performed the null measurement described above using a Keysight MXR-Series oscilloscope (6 GHz, 10-bit ADC, 16 GSa/s) with a N7020A power rail probe (2 GHz, 1:1 attenuation).
+The results are summarized in Table 1.